Tenzer/alga/README.md

 Work yet to do:
 ---------------

-* Add tests for websocket communication
+* Add tests for websocket communication and TV setup
-* Add way of adding TV without having to set environment variables
 * Add CI for releasing versions to PyPI when tags are added